Anaerobic Requirements of Elite Judo Athletes

 author of The Sport Science of Elite Judo Athletes

-from Hatashita Sports)
+(available from Hatashita Sports)

 This energy system involves both the ATP-CP (Alactic) and Lactate (anaerobic glycolysis) systems.
 As mentioned previously, judo primarily involves the anaerobic system, therefore training specificity is crucial in the adaptation of this system.
 The following will be a brief review of the mechanics behind the alactic and lactate energy systems.
 It will focus on two measures commonly used in sport science to evaluate the effectiveness of training programs, and present a profile of what some world class judo athletes are capable of performing.
 The judo coach must understand what these components are, and how to adjust training regimes to ensure that the appropriate stimuli are present.